-Can I get a flu vaccination at Children’s?
+Can I get the flu vaccine at Children’s?

-Patients staying in the hospital will get a flu vaccination during their stay if they are eligible.
+Patients staying in the hospital will get the flu vaccine during their stay if they are eligible.
 Ask your nurse if you have questions.

 Patients unable to get a flu vaccination in the clinic and family members who live with patients can go to the Flu Vaccine Room (see below) at the main hospital campus in Seattle.
 There may be a cost (see below).

-You can also talk with your family’s primary care provider about how to get a flu vaccination.
+You can also talk with your family’s primary care provider about how to get the flu vaccine.

 Do you have the nasal mist form of the flu vaccine?